Devastating football injury in northern Minnesota puts Gophers, Vikings angst in perspective

 Grand Rapids High quarterback Andy Thomsen had one final play in a preseason scrimmage on Aug.
 28. He kept the ball on a run and was tackled in what his coach thought was a routine play.

-"It looked like a football play I've seen a thousand times," coach Greg Spahn.
+"It looked like a football play I've seen a thousand times," Thunderhawks coach Greg Spahn said.

 Thomsen passed a concussion test on the sideline.
 A family friend who works in the medical field talked with Thomsen by phone after he got home.
 Thomsen noted that he was having trouble hearing in his left ear, which prompted an immediate trip to the emergency room.